Winter Mountain Skills Course Details 2018

 - Use an avalanche transceiver

-All prices are per-person, in New Zealand Dollars
+All prices are per-person, in NZ Dollars and include GST at 15%

 - Alpine Guides Technical Manual